quanghuy0497/Mask_R-CNN/README.md

 * Training with 5-fold cross-validation strategy.
 * Evaluation with mean Average Precision (mAP) on COCO metric `AP@.50:.05:.95` and PASCAL VOC metric `AP@.50`.
 For more information, read [**here**](https://cocodataset.org/#detection-eval).
 * Jupyter notebooks to visualize the detection pipeline at every step.
-* Convert predicted image results to the annotated file respectively for further training or expanding the dataset (with VGG Image Annotator format - described in detail in the bellow section).
-Achieved a more sophisticated mask with less annotating time than by handwork.
+* Convert predicted image results to the annotated file respectively for further training or expanding the dataset (with VGG Image Annotator format - the annotatin format is described in detail below).
+Achieved a finer mask with less annotating time than by handwork (saving ~3 quarters in large-scale).
     * For instance, the annotated mask by handwork (left) and by Mask R-CNN's prediction (right)
         ![](Images/annotation.png)

-# Structure
+## Structure:
 It is recommended to organize the dataset folder, testing image/video folder and model weight under same folder as the below structure:

     ├── notebooks                                 # several notebooks from Matterport's Mask R-CNN